 Who Is Lord Montagu?

 I had not seen the film but I had read about it on the festival website.
 Here’s what I read:

 As the youngest member in parliament and sole heir to his family’s 7,000-acre English estate, Lord Edward Montague’s life was rich and privileged.
 However, in 1954, Edward, then aged twenty-five, became England’s most infamous aristocrat when he was arrested for homosexual offenses and eventually sentenced to a year in prison.
 Despite the odds against him, Montagu persevered to become a prominent national figure by turning his estate into one of England’s greatest tourist attractions and leading the way into a new era of the British aristocracy.

-Woven into the story of the Beaulieu and Palace House is the history of England at the time Lord Montagu was arrested, shortly after the end of WWII.
-Though he was never found guilty and the evidence against him was sketchy at best, it was a moment in history that was ripe for the particular scandal created around him.
+Woven into the story of the Beaulieu and Palace House, was the history of England at the time Lord Montagu was arrested, shortly after the end of WWII.
+Though he was never found guilty, and the evidence against him was sketchy at best, the time was ripe for the scandal created around him.

 Lord Montagu’s father had been one of the first to embrace the motor car and with his small collection, Lord Montagu established Montagu Motor Museum (now the National Motor Museum) – thus securing the financial stability of Beaulieu.

 Beaulieu is now a well-known tourist attraction that offers something for everyone: Cars, history, culture, architecture, picnic areas, and rides for the kids.

 A final note about the filmmakers, all of whom I met in Dallas: Luke Korem, writer/director; Bradley Jackson, screenwriter; and Russell Groves, producer, are genuinely talented and nice guys.
 They did a brilliant job of bringing Lord Montagu’s story to the screen with dignity and respect for him and his family.
 They also graciously supplied me with the photographs for the story.